rjwalls/CS4401-notes/2099-01-05-basics_codereuse.md

 first we find the address of system using gdb: `p &system`.

 Here's the new bit.
 Now we want to find **gadgets** to that will do the work of loading `rdi` for us.
-In their simplest form, gadgets are a short sequence of instructions ending in a return.
+In its simplest form, a gadget is a short sequence of instructions ending in a return.
 This technique is often called **return-oriented programming**.

-What we need is a gadget that will load a value from the stack (because we can control the stack) into the correct argument register (`rdi`).
+What we need is a gadget that will load a value from the stack (because we can control what values are placed stack) into the correct argument register (`rdi`).
 Finding these gadgets is an art and often involves some manual checking.
 For instance, we can use objdump to look at all of the instructions until we find a useful gadget.
-Fortunately, there are programs that make searching for gadgets easier.
+Fortunately, there are programs already installed in EpicTreasure that make searching for gadgets easier.

 ```
 ROPgadget --binary vuln64 | grep "pop rdi"